in-c0/OBS-plugin-vad-speech-detection/README.md

 | /th/    | “think” | tongue out  |
 ```

-It is designed for live streamers, VTubers, and developers who want to trigger animations, expressions, or effects based on whether the user is speaking — and how much.
+It is designed for live streamers, VTubers, and developers who want to trigger animations, expressions, or effects based on the user's speech (and expected mouth shape).

 ---